SAM-Denton/samde/README.md

 ## Introduction
 This is a Arch Linux post installation script, it installs what I call "⸰⸫SÅM⸎DE⸪⸰", my desktop environment that uses my custom builds of [suckless](https://suckless.org/) software: [dwm](https://gitlab.com/SamDenton/dwm), [dmenu](https://gitlab.com/SamDenton/dmenu), [st](https://gitlab.com/SamDenton/st) , [dnote](https://gitlab.com/SamDenton/dnoted) and [slstatus](https://gitlab.com/SamDenton/slstatus).
 The script also installs my dotfiles, my default programs, the "yay" aur helper and modifies pacman.conf and makepkg.conf.

 ## Features

 ### Xresources
-All my suckless program builds have been patched to be able handle settings from Xresources.
+All of my suckless builds have been patched to be able handle settings from Xresources.
 This allows settings to be changed on the fly without recompiling.
+All my suckless builds are mostly configured in an [Xresources file](https://gitlab.com/SamDenton/dots/-/blob/master/.config/x11/profiles/1080p.Xresources).
+See the "How my X11/Xresources dotfiles work" section below for more info.

 ### samde\_menu